valkey-io/valkey-doc/commands/json.clear.md

-Clear the arrays or an objects at the path.
+Clear the arrays or objects at the path.

 ## Examples